Skip Navigation

 Return of premium term life insurance is term life insurance with the added benefit of a return of all premiums paid at the end of the policy term, provided you outlive the policy.

 This benefit, however, doesn’t come without a cost – these policies are more expensive than traditional term life policies.
-For those in their twenties and early thirties, the added cost of these policies might not be too significant and, therefore, this might be an excellent option for this group.
+For those in their twenties and early thirties, the added cost of these policies might not be too significant; therefore, this might be an excellent option for this group.

 Easy Article Navigation

-For people older than this group, the difference between this type of policy and regular term are often great enough to make this product a not-so-attractive option.
+For people older than this group, the difference between this type of policy and regular term is often great enough to make this product a not-so-attractive option.

 If you don’t survive the policy, it will do as it was intended to do – pay off the mortgage so your family won’t have to worry about continuing the mortgage payments.